 Les and Rita are the Founders and Field Directors of Impact Ministries.
 They were ordained as pastors in May 2000 and followed God's call to move to Guatemala to establish a ministry.
-They now reside and minister in Tactic, Alta Verapaz, Guatemala.
-Prior to moving their family to Guatemala, Les worked in the education field.
+Prior to moving to Tactic, Alta Verapaz, Guatemala, Les worked in the education field.
 He was a teacher and administrator, serving as Principal at Kamloops Christian School.
 While there, Les developed the missions program, taking young people to Guatemala on short-term mission trips and teams.
 Their enthusiasm for short-term missions continues, and they joyfully welcome teams serving with Impact Ministries.